m2c2-project/m2c2kit/packages/assessment-cli-starter/README.md

-# assessment-symbol-search
+# assessment-cli-starter

-Symbol search is a cognitive task.
+This is a starter assessment that is used in the m2c2kit cli demonstrating the Stroop effect.